Intro to Cybersecurity

 • Green: Hackers that are relatively new to the field of cybersecurity.
 They are committed to learn and improve their IT skills.

-"Malware" is a type of program made by bad actors designed to cause harm or exploit computer systems or devices.
+Malware: A type of program made by bad actors designed to cause harm or exploit computer systems or devices.
 It is a portmanteau of "malicious software".

 Malware is categorized by their penetration (infection) and payload (behaviour).
 They can do one or multiple things and can overwrite system files, damage booting processes, encrypt sensitive files, steal personal information, etc.